 The Corporation has conducted studies to assess the bioequivalence of the F8 Formulation against the original 1 mg/vial formulation of EGRIFTA®.
-These studies were conducted based on the current FDA regulation to show the bioequivalence of formulations.
-The Corporation has not yet filed a sBLA with the FDA seeking the approval of the F8 Formulation for commercial use although this is planned for 2023.
+In September 2023, the Corporation filed a sBLA with the FDA seeking the approval of the F8 Formulation for commercial use and, in January 2024, the Corporation received a CRL from the FDA.

-If the FDA does not approve the F8 Formulation as being bioequivalent to the original formulation, the Corporation would have to conduct additional testing using the F8 Formulation which would delay the time by which the Corporation could commercialize the F8 Formulation and which would require the Corporation to incur additional expenses and inventory write-downs, all of which could adversely affect the Corporation's financial condition or results of operations.
-Furthermore, the non-approval of the F8 Formulation would prevent the Corporation from pursuing the assessment of the development of the Pen, or any other device to be used with the F8 Formulation.
-Finally, the non-approval of the F8 Formulation would expose the Corporation to the entry of biosimilar versions of tesamorelin for the treatment of lipodystrophy given that the patent protection for this product will expire in August 2023.
+The Corporation plans on addressing the questions raised by the FDA in its CRL.
+To adequately address these questions, the Corporation may have to incur additional expenses.
+Even if the Corporation addresses all of the questions raised by the FDA and resubmits a sBLA, the FDA could determine that the answers provided are not to its satisfaction and issue another CRL.
+If the FDA does not approve the F8 Formulation, the Corporation could have to conduct additional testing using the F8 Formulation which would delay the time by which the Corporation could commercialize the F8 Formulation and which would require the Corporation to incur additional expenses and potential inventory write-downs, all of which could adversely affect the Corporation's revenues, operating results and its potential profitability.
+Finally, the non-approval of the F8 Formulation would expose the Corporation to the entry of biosimilar versions of EGRIFTA SV® given that the patent protection for this product expired in August 2023.
 Since the F8 Formulation is patent protected until 2033 in the United States, the commercialization of tesamorelin for the treatment of lipodystrophy using the F8 Formulation could protect the entry of biosimilar versions until the expiry of this patent in 2033.
+The entry of a biosimilar version of EGRIFTA SV® could materially adversely affect the revenues and operating results of the Corporation.